dibyendumajumdar/nanojit/README.md

 lirasm -v add.in
 ```

-## Example using NanoJitExtra API
+## Example using NanoJITExtra API
-This project is creating a simplified C API for nanojit - we call this nanojitexra.
+This project is creating a simplified C API for NanoJIT - I call this NanoJITExtra.
 The API is defined in [nanojitextra.h](https://github.com/dibyendumajumdar/nanojit/blob/master/nanojitextra/nanojitextra.h). *Note* that this is work in progress.

 ```c++